Memoona028/ML-Forecasting-Projects/README.md

 ## Project Categories

 The projects in this repository cover a wide range of forecasting applications, including but not limited to:
+1. **Time Series Forecasting**

-1. **Sales Forecasting in E-commerce**: Predicting future sales trends and demand for products in online retail platforms.
+3. **Sales Forecasting in E-commerce**: Predicting future sales trends and demand for products in online retail platforms.
-2. **Demand Forecasting**: Forecasting customer demand for products or services to optimize inventory management and supply chain operations.
+4. **Demand Forecasting**: Forecasting customer demand for products or services to optimize inventory management and supply chain operations.
-3. **Energy Consumption Forecasting**: Predicting energy usage patterns to optimize production, distribution, and consumption in the energy sector.
+5. **Energy Consumption Forecasting**: Predicting energy usage patterns to optimize production, distribution, and consumption in the energy sector.
-4. **Financial Forecasting**: Predicting stock prices, market trends, and financial metrics using historical market data.
+6. **Financial Forecasting**: Predicting stock prices, market trends, and financial metrics using historical market data.
-5. **Healthcare Forecasting**: Forecasting patient admissions, disease outbreaks, and resource allocation in healthcare facilities.
+7. **Healthcare Forecasting**: Forecasting patient admissions, disease outbreaks, and resource allocation in healthcare facilities.

 ## Get Started